Class: Aws::Batch::Types::ComputeResource

 allocation strategy don't support infrastructure updates and can't update some parameters.
 For more information, see Updating compute environments in the Batch User Guide.- BEST_FIT_PROGRESSIVE

-Batch will select additional instance types that are large enough to meet the requirements of the jobs in the queue, with a preference for instance types with a lower cost per unit vCPU.
-If additional instances of the previously selected instance types aren't available, Batch will select new instance types.
+Batch selects additional instance types that are large enough to meet the requirements of the jobs in the queue.
+Its preference is for instance types with lower cost vCPUs.
+If additional instances of the previously selected instance types aren't available, Batch selects new instance types.

 - SPOT_CAPACITY_OPTIMIZED

-Batch will select one or more instance types that are large enough to meet the requirements of the jobs in the queue, with a preference for instance types that are less likely to be interrupted.
+Batch selects one or more instance types that are large enough to meet the requirements of the jobs in the queue.
+Its preference is for instance types that are less likely to be interrupted.
 This allocation strategy is only available for Spot Instance compute resources.

 to meet your